ETHICS Questions On The Application

 - Placed you on probation (excluding ARRT Continuing Education probation), under consent agreement, or under consent order; or

 - Allowed voluntary surrender of your professional license, permit, registration, or certification; or

 - Subjected you to any conditions or disciplinary actions by such an organization?

 - If your only offense is ARRT Continuing Education (CE) probation

-- For offenses previously reported to and formally cleared by ARRT
+- For offenses previously reported to ARRT and for which ARRT has sent you correspondence.

 While attending an educational program to meet ARRT certification and registration requirements, were you ever suspended, dismissed, or expelled from that program?

-- Indicate “No” if previously reported to and formally cleared by ARRT
+- Indicate “No” for offenses previously reported to ARRT and for which ARRT has sent your correspondence.

 - All applicants, even those answering “No” to this question, must read and sign the “Written Consent under FERPA” on the reverse side of this application.